 There’s nothing quite like snuggling up in a cozy reading nook and getting lost in a good book.
-We’ve created the ultimate list of 100+ exciting tales your kids have got to read before they turn 12.
+With so many titles out there, how do you know what will be a hit and what will be a bust?
+To help you out, we’ve created the ultimate list of 100+ classic kids’ books they’ve got to read before they turn 12.
 How many new titles can you add to your regular reading list?
-Scroll down to see them all.

 1. Wonder by R. J. Palacio